How Does Ageing Affect Your Eyelashes?

 Final Verdict

-Eyelashes protect the eye by stopping the matter from getting to the eye and diverting water.
+Eyelashes protect the eye by preventing matter from reaching it and diverting water.
 Apart from ageing, various congenital and acquired diseases and conditions can affect the appearance of eyelashes.
 It is important to determine the cause of thinning of eyelashes.
 As always, discuss with your dermatologist and weigh the pros and cons of all treatment options.
 Make sure you talk to your dermatologist before applying unnatural treatment to your eyelids.